Stan-Gobien/PVdiary2-Docker/README.md

 The entrypoint.sh script will then execute the normal startup of pvdiary.

-#### Read the scripts to see what they al do.
+#### Read the scripts to see what they all do.
 I made the scripts easy to follow.